Defending our Democracy - Say No to Voter ID

 The Windrush scandal devastated the lives of individuals and their families, however, it also demonstrated that many British citizens do not have official documentation.

 I myself do not have any form of photo ID, nor do any of my immediate family members, and I know many people in my community who are also in that position.

 I feel that these measures will unfairly discriminate against not only myself, but also others in a similar position across the district and beyond, who are unable to provide with the same ease, identification, that ministers and civil servants take for granted, and naively think we all possess.

 The Government has designed Voter ID as a solution to tackle the specific issue of voter impersonation in polling stations (when someone is pretending to be somebody else in order to cast one fake vote) however, this kind of fraud is an incredibly rare event, in fact, I cannot remember a single incident in my Council district in the forty years I have lived here.

-However, according to my legal team which includes leading barristers at Blackstone Chambers, the Government through the Minister of the Cabinet Office is acting unlawfully in doing so as it does not have the power under the Representation of the People Act 2000 to introduce pilots like these which restrict voting rights.
+However, according to my legal team which includes leading barristers at Blackstone Chambers, the Government through the Minister of the Cabinet Office acted unlawfully in doing so as it does not have the power under the Representation of the People Act 2000 to introduce pilots like these which restrict voting rights.

 Given the significance of voter ID and the ramifications it will have for our democracy, it is only right that MPs who represent our communities are able to have a say over the Government’s plans.

 This case seeks to ensure that any change to the voting and testing of Voter ID requirements are lawful and subject to proper Parliamentary scrutiny and debate.
-Leigh Day solicitors have sent a formal letter of claim on my behalf and unless the Government back down will be issuing proceedings shortly.
-We will be seeking an expedited hearing.

 How much am I raising and why?